neurophysiological-analysis/FiNN/docs/_build/develop/_sources/index.rst.txt

 FiNNPy is a toolbox for the analysis of electrophysiological to *Fi*\nd *N*\europhysiological *N*\etworks using *Py*\thon.
 To this end, FiNNPy provides a number of methods which support the analysis of electrophysiological data.
 This support is expanded to a broad scope from basic digital signal processing, to file IO, statistical analysis, visualization & most importantly, a number of different metrics to evaluate same frequency connectivity and cross frequency connectivity.

 FiNNPy was designed with primarily EEG, EMG & MEG data in mind, but can easily utilized for the analysis of related electrophysiological data.

+| For help in setting up FiNNpy, see :ref:`install_label`.
+| For assistance with individual topics, see :ref:`guides_label`.
+| Code documentation is provided in the :ref:`api_label`.

 Demo applications of the included modules are available in the finnpy_demo folder.